0legKot/Godsend/README.md

 <br>Rating (there is an ability to rate product and see a list of users, who rated it):
 <br>![](https://preview.ibb.co/iNvC5U/Ratings.png)

-<br>Comments (you can post/edit/delete comments and reply to them, there is no deep limit of comment tree):
+<br>Comments (you can post/edit/delete comments and reply to them, there is no depth limit of comment tree):
 <br>![](https://image.ibb.co/fk1KkU/Comments.png)

 <br>Buy it! (you can buy product and it will be added to your cart.
-After that you can chackout and look at orders page):
+After that you can checkout and look at orders page):
 <br>![](https://preview.ibb.co/dOJX5U/Shopping_Cart.png)
 <br>![](https://preview.ibb.co/ng0ekU/Orders.png)